Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 # Conclusion

-Use this page as a reference for ballparking about how many of a certain operation will fit within the allocated 100us timeframe.
-For instance, using the pow() function 140 times would be the around the limit, or doing 4350 integer divisions.
+The experimental approach and results presented on this page can be used as a reference for ballparking about how many of a certain operation will fit within a time window.
+For example, given 100 μs of total time, the pow() function can be used 140 times, while about 4350 integer divisions can be performed.

+Users can evaluate the expected run-time of their code by counting each math operation type and summing the operation time using the tables presented above.
+Then, users can profile their code on real hardware using similar approaches to above to validate the prediction.

 If you have any other ideas for speeding up operations, create a discussion thread on the AMDC-Firmware repo [here](https://github.com/Severson-Group/AMDC-Firmware/discussions)!